geo-sapiens/RColetum/README.md

 ```

 * `GetFormStructure` this function get the structure from a specific form.
 This
-structure contains information about the ids, names, types, hierarchy and
+structure contains information about the names, types, hierarchy and others of
-others of each question, that's can be used to get the answers posteriorly;
+each question, that's can be used to get the answers posteriorly;
 ```{r}
 myFormStructure <- GetFormStructure("YOUR_TOKEN_HERE", FORM_ID)
 ```